'Everything We Had': Book tells story of D-Day through GIs' personal stories, letters

 They shared a common emotion — knowledge that they were front-line participants in a momentous event.
 The 4,700 battle deaths attributed to D-Day make it the deadliest day in U.S. military history.
 Many soldiers worried whether they would be up to the task of doing their duty.

 Others, like Pvt.
-Harold Baumgarten, were concerned about how their deaths would affect their families.
-Baumgarten wrote to his sister to make sure she intercepted the telegram so that she could deliver the news to their parents instead.
+Harold Baumgarten were concerned about how their deaths would affect their families.
+Baumgarten wrote to his sister to make she intercepted the telegram so that she could deliver the news to their parents instead.

+Almost since the beginning of the school year, Mary Beth Almerico’s students at Mildred Harris Elementary in Bridge City have been asking her …

 Instead, Baumgarten, a member of the first wave at Omaha Beach, survived despite being wounded five times.
 The watch he wore that day is among the artifacts on display at the museum.